xsb1999/pso-all/README.md

-# Four versions of PSO, including the original one.
+# Four versions of PSO (Particle swarm optimization), including the original one.